KILTprotocol/docs/docs/develop/03_workshop/05_claimer/01_did.md

 ---

 import CodeBlock from '@theme/CodeBlock';
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

-import GenerateKeypairs from '!!raw-loader!@site/code_examples/workshop/claimer/generateKeypairs.ts';
+import GenerateKeypairsTs from '!!raw-loader!@site/code_examples/workshop/claimer/generateKeypairs.ts';
+import GenerateKeypairsJs from '!!raw-loader!@site/code_examples/workshop/_js/claimer/generateKeypairs.js';
-import GenerateLightDid from '!!raw-loader!@site/code_examples/workshop/claimer/generateLightDid.ts';
+import GenerateLightDidTs from '!!raw-loader!@site/code_examples/workshop/claimer/generateLightDid.ts';
+import GenerateLightDidJs from '!!raw-loader!@site/code_examples/workshop/_js/claimer/generateLightDid.js';

 Time to make a light DID using the previously created account for the <span className="label-role claimer">Claimer</span>.
 Since a light DID is not registered on the blockchain, you don't need funds for creating one.